 By engaging in forums and working with volunteers and those who use the sea we are beginning to address local issues.

 We are currently running the below projects to help tackle marine pollution.

 Waves of Waste

 A project which supports volunteers to undertake beach cleans across Yorkshire’s beaches.
-During each beach clean we record litter collected, feed it into a national database collected by the Marine Conservation Society and locally analyse the information to determine trends occurring.
+During each beach clean we record litter collected, feed it into a database collected by Keep Britain Tidy and locally analyse the information to determine trends occurring.
 If you would like to take part in a beach clean, search our events page for one happening near you!

 Fishing 4 Litter